JohnSmith52247554/HydroSQL/README.md

 #### Table Management

-The new-sign-up user can not access all of the existing database.
-You can whether ask other user who has administrator permissions to grant you an permission, or create a table youself.
+The new-sign-up user can not access all of the existing databases.
+You can whether ask other user who has administrator permissions to grant you a permission, or create a table youself.

 #### Create Table